-The following table outlines the criteria for "Good Standing" status.
-Candidates must achieve "Good Standing" status before admission to student teaching will be approved.
+The following table outlines the criteria necessary before admission to student teaching will be approved.
 Please note that either the PPST or the C-BASE test may be used to satisfy the basic skills test.

 Your Scores Required Scores for Good Standing

-Cum GPA: 2.50
+Cum GPA: 2.8

-Professional and Content Area GPA: 2.80
+Professional and Content Area GPA: 2.8

-Average score on Prof. Skills Survey: 3.50
+Average score on Prof. Skills Survey: 3.5

-PDS Evaluations 3.50
+PDS Evaluations 3.5

 PPST - Reading or C-BASE - English 173/235

 PPST - Writing or C-BASE - Writing 172/235

 PPST - Math or C-BASE - Math 172/235

-Successfully completed, with a grade Yes Deficiency

-of "C" or better, the professional or

-education and content area courses No
+Successfully completed, with a grade of "C" or better, the professional education and content area courses taken to- date.
+Yes or No Deficiency

-taken to- date.

-Successfully completed general Yes Deficiency

-education courses PY 111and PY 243. or

-Successfully completed, with a grade $f''(C'')$ or bottom CO 115 No

-of "C" or better CO 115.
+Successfully completed general education courses PY 111and PY 243.
+Successfully completed, with a grade of "C" or better CO 115.
+Yes or No Deficiency

-In addition, a candidate in good standing must meet the following requirements to be admitted to student teaching:
+In addition, a candidate must meet the following requirements to be admitted to student teaching:

-- ✓ Completion of all Good Standing requirements - ✓ Approval from the Council for Undergraduate Teacher Education - ✓ Completion of 15 hours of community service - ✓ Completion of the requirements outlined in the Candidate Artifacts Notebook - ✓ Completion of at least 15 hours of credit from Baker University - ✓ Completion of an application to student teach - ✓ Completion of CO 115, PY 111, and PY 243 - ✓ Completion of all professional and content coursework except the student teaching semester APPENDIX O LICENSURE REQUIREMENTS FOR CANDIDATES WHO HAVE PREVIOUSLY EARNED A DEGREE
+- ✓ Approval from the Council for Undergraduate Teacher Education - ✓ Completion of 15 hours of community service - ✓ Completion of at least 15 hours of credit from Baker University - ✓ Completion of an application to student teach - ✓ Completion of all professional and content coursework except the student teaching semester

+APPENDIX O

+LICENSURE REQUIREMENTS FOR CANDIDATES WHO HAVE PREVIOUSLY EARNED A DEGREE